Union Pacific delivers 4% better 2Q profit on lower expenses

 The Omaha, Nebraska-based railroad said Thursday it earned $1.57 billion, or $2.22 per share, in the quarter.
 That’s up from $1.51 billion, or $1.98 per share, a year ago.

-The results, aided by Union Pacific’s operations changes, beat the $2.12 per share that analysts surveyed by Zacks Investment Research expected.
+The results, aided by Union Pacific’s operational changes, beat the $2.12 per share that analysts surveyed by Zacks Investment Research expected.

 The railroad said revenue declined 1% to $5.6 billion in the period, which still beat Street forecasts of $5.58 billion.